Paul Zivich

 Infectious diseases

-My applied work focuses on infectious disease epidemiology.
-My main interest is how observational studies on vaccine effectiveness can be improved.
-Previous and ongoing research have focused on influenza, pneumonia, HIV, SARS-CoV-2, testing, and vaccines.
+My applied work focuses mainly on infectious disease epidemiology.
+Previous and ongoing research have focused on HIV, influenza, pneumonia, SARS-CoV-2, testing strategies, and vaccines.